-There is a difference.
-It does matter and, although the two ideas are closely related, there are important differences.
+There is indeed a difference and, although the two ideas are related there are important differences.

-Unfortunately the terms these days are often used interchangeably which might mean that the desired outcome is targeted but not achieved.
-Moreover, resilience is often used in the Hoover sense of the word – it describes all vacuum cleaners but isn’t all vacuum cleaners.
+Unfortunately, these days the terms are often used interchangeably which might mean that the desired outcome is targeted but not achieved.
+Moreover, resilience is often used in the Hoover sense of the word – it is ascribed to all vacuum cleaners but isn’t all vacuum cleaners.

-When we started our work with Mental Toughness we, in a sense, were building on the work of Kobasa.
+When we started our work with Mental Toughness, to some extent, we were building on the work of Suzanne Kobasa, a psychologist and practitioner operating in the USA.
 She picked up on work from Health Psychology where Resilience was fairly closely defined as “the ability to recover from an adverse situation” or something like that.
 What this suggested was that resilient individuals were able to cope with adversity when it arose.

-That description has begun to flex and change and there are now many definitions which import ideas from positive psychology.
-We think that fudges the issue and the concept of psychological resilience is drifting more closely to the concept of mental toughness.
+That description has begun to flex and change and there are now many variations of the original definitions which appear to broaden the description of Resilience.
+This introduces an element of “definition creep” which fudges the issue.
+For instance, we can often see, nowadays, the concept of psychological resilience drifting more closely to the concept of mental toughness.

-However it is useful to revert back to the original definitions because they point to something significant.
-If an adverse situation arises, and the person copes with, they can be described as resilient.
+However, it is useful to revert back to the original definitions because they point to something significant.
+If an adverse situation arises, and the person copes with it, they can and are described as resilient.
+To deal effectively with a setback or problem is a useful valuable and desirable quality.
 But that doesn’t necessarily mean that they are positive about the experience.
 They may have simply gritted their teeth and got on with it – because “needs must” for instance.

-Without something else coming into play (a positive mindset) overexposure to setback and adversity may wear the individual out.
+Without something else coming into play (a positive mindset) overexposure to setback and adversity can, and often will, wear down the individual.

-In the late 20th Century, Suzanne Kobasa, looking at resilient managers found that some responded differently to stress pressure and challenge than others although all sought to be resilient.
-She found that some adopted a positive approach to adversity and challenge sometimes even seeking this out.
-She found that this predisposition towards exposure to challenge and risk often meant that these individuals dealt better psychologically with set-back (and repeated setback).
+In the late 20th Century Suzanne Kobasa, looking at resilient managers found that some responded differently to stress, pressure, opportunity and challenge in the way that others did.
+Although all sought to be resilient, she found that some adopted a positive approach to adversity and challenge sometimes even seeking this out.
+She found that this predisposition towards exposure to challenge, opportunity and risk often meant that these individuals dealt better psychologically with set-back (and repeated setback).
 She called this Hardiness to separate it from the idea of Resilience.

 We would commonly describe someone who does this as a resilient individual.
 Although it will help that an individual is optimistic or positive, this is not a necessary condition for resilience.

-Consequently, an individual who is resilient without optimism and confidence can be resilient but may find the going tough and may be more likely to wilt if the requirement is too frequent or too sustained.
+Consequently, an individual who is resilient without optimism and confidence can be resilient but may still find the going tough and may be more likely to wilt if the requirement to be resilient is too frequent or too sustained.